Covid 19 coronavirus: Health officials with today's case numbers

 Those app updates should be available at the end of the month, he said.

-'The eliminator'
+'The Eliminator'

-Hipkins, who is State Service Minister, wouldn't put a timeline on how long it would take Ministerial Services to look into whether former minister Iain Lees-Galloway had misused any taxpayer funds related to his affair.
+Hipkins, who is State Services Minister, wouldn't put a timeline on how long it would take Ministerial Services to look into whether former minister Iain Lees-Galloway had misused any taxpayer funds related to his affair.

 On the parliamentary rugby game this weekend, Bloomfield said he hadn't been training enough and he hadn't played for 35 years.